Background on eTRS

 - bank cheque.

-If physical inspection of the goods is required, please present to Customs Inspection counter:
+If physical inspection of your goods is required, please present to the Customs Inspection counter:

 - your purchases/goods;

-credit card refund , the approved refund amount will be credited to the specified credit card within 10 days.
+- For credit card refund, the approved refund amount will be credited to the specified credit card within 10 days.

-cash refund at Changi International Airport, you may proceed to the GST Cash Refund counter in the Departure Transit Lounge (after Departure Immigration) with the approved Notification Slip to collect your cash.
+- For cash refund at Changi International Airport, please proceed to the GST Cash Refund counter in the Departure Transit Lounge (after Departure Immigration) with your passport.

-bank cheques , you have to complete your particulars such as payee name and mailing address on the approved Notification slip and drop the slip into the designated cheque refund box provided.
-The bank cheque will be mailed to you 14 days from the date of deposit of the approved notification slip into the designated box.
+- For bank cheques at Seletar Airport, you will be required to complete your particulars such as payee name and mailing address on the slip printed out from the kiosk.
+Once the slip is dropped into the designated cheque refund box provided, the bank cheque will be mailed to you 14 days from the date of deposit of the slip.

 Enforcement on Fraudulent TRS Claims